Just as if you were traveling with a very young child, traveling with your dog requires a bit of advance planning.

 Getting Your Dog Ready to Roam

-If your pet is a young dog or a puppy and has not had many travel experiences, begin with some shorter trips before you venture out on a long one.
+If your pet is a young dog or a puppy and has not had many travel experiences, begin with some shorter trips or day trips before you venture out on a long one.
 Let your dog get acclimated to the unusual feeling, sounds and smells of being in the car.
 This may also prevent your dog from having motion sickness and an “accident” in the car.
 Train your dog in automobile etiquette, waiting until you have the leash secured before jumping out the door.

 Socialization of your dog is extra important if you intend for him to be a frequent traveler with you.
 Get started with this process months before you have to leave.
 Take him to the dog park, take him inside the pet supply store with you—any place where he has the chance to be around other people.
 You’ll have more fun on your trip if your dog is well socialized.